 In the high season the Beachbus in Ericeira can take you to any beach between Foz do Lizandro and Ribeira D’Ilhas.
 It only costs €1 and has an extra trailer for surfboards.
 But if you really want to surf the best waves every day, we advise to rent a car.
 That way you can go anywhere you want in your own time.

 Renting your own car at the airport and visiting Ericeira as well as Peniche, is also an option of course!
 That way you get the best of both worlds.
-Make sure to check out our partner, if you are looking for a reliable rental car.
+Make sure to check out our partner, if you are looking for a reliable rental car at Lisbon airport.

 So what do you think about the differences between Ericeira and Peniche?
 Which town do you prefer?
 Let us know on our Facebook page!